bitnami/charts/bitnami/mongodb-sharded/README.md

 ## Introduction

 This chart bootstraps a [MongoDB&reg; Sharded](https://github.com/bitnami/bitnami-docker-mongodb-sharded) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+ Classified as a NoSQL database, MongoDB&reg; eschews the traditional table-based relational database structure in favor of JSON-like documents with dynamic schemas, making the integration of data in certain types of applications easier and faster.

+This chart uses the [sharding method](https://docs.mongodb.com/manual/sharding/) for distributing data across multiple machines.
+This is meant for deployments with very large data sets and high throughput operations.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This chart has been tested to work with NGINX Ingress, cert-manager, fluentd and Prometheus on top of the [BKPR](https://kubeprod.io/).